raczalex/RLX-YT-DLP-PYTHON-TKINTER/README.md

  - If you found or have any issues feel free to report it, on my discord via opening a ticket, or here or in email.

 # Note
- - If you like this tool please support the project to keep it updated, (it takes a lot of time and effort).
- - Source contains MacTheme.py which is currently useless.
  - Download the tool from official sources!

 # Contact